AH-G/Dictionary-Server-Java/README.md

-# Multithreaded Dictionary Server Implemented through Java
+# Multithreaded Dictionary Server Implemented through Socket Programming in Java
 This repository contains the code of the Java based Multithreaded Dictionary Server-Client Application.
 This is implemented through Socket Programming.
 Swing is used to implement the GUI for the server, client and the dictionary.

 # Context